 Welcome to St. Thomas More

 Ministries and Organizations

-At St. Thomas More Catholic Church, we offer a wide range of ministries and organizations.
-Parishioners are highly encouraged to join a ministry or organization and become involved.
-It is our engagement with the parish that facilitates her growth and life.
+At St. Thomas More Catholic Church, we offer a diverse variety of ministries and organizations that parishioners are highly encouraged to join.
+It is our members involvement with the parish that nurtures it's growth.

 Building and Grounds Committee

 The Building and Grounds Committee is responsible for the maintenance and repair of buildings, grounds, and equipment.
 The committee assesses parish buildings and insures that facilities are kept clean, safe, as well as in good repair and appearance.

 The committee is responsible for preparing a budget based on known current needs and perceived future needs.
 The committee presents this proposal to the Parish Finance Council and reports all activities to the Parish Pastoral Council.
 If you are interested in joining the committee, please contact the parish office at